QCD thermalization: Ab initio approaches and interdisciplinary connections: Hadron structure at high energies

 where

-with the quantum fluctuations absorbed into the ``JIMWLK Hamiltonian" $\mathcal{H}_{\text{LLx}}$ we shall discuss further shortly.
+with the quantum fluctuations absorbed as we discuss shortly.

 Since the l.h.s of \Eq{eq:inclusive-LLx} should not depend on the arbitrary ``factorization scale" $\Lambda^+$, the derivative of both l.h.s and r.h.s with respect to it should be zero.
-From \Eq{eq:W-LLx}, one can therefore deduce the JIMWLK\footnote{JIMWLK stands for the last names of the principal authors.} RG equation~\cite{JalilianMarian:1997gr,JalilianMarian:1997dw,Iancu:2000hn}
+From \Eq{eq:W-LLx}, one can therefore deduce the Jalilian-Marian–Iancu–McLerran–Weigert–Leonidov–Kovner (JIMWLK) RG equation~\cite{JalilianMarian:1997gr,JalilianMarian:1997dw,Iancu:2000hn}

 where the JIMWLK Hamiltonian~\cite{Weigert:2000gi}